 Here’s one kind of insurance in the Philippines that you can carry abroad.
-This insurance shoulders costs related to travel-related mishaps, from annoying ones such as flight delays/cancellations to serious stuff like lost luggage, hospitalization abroad and even death while in travel.
+This insurance shoulder costs related to travel-related mishaps, from annoying ones such as flight delays/cancellations to serious stuff like lost luggage, hospitalization abroad, and even death while in travel.

 • Property Insurance